matweldon/markdown_llm/README.md

 Chat with an LLM directly in your markdown documents!

 This command line tool extends Simon Willison's amazing [llm](https://github.com/simonw/llm) tool to allow you to have a conversation with an LLM in a markdown document.
-The idea is that you then have a permanent record of the conversation which you can submit to version control.
+The idea is that you then have a permanent record of the conversation which you can submit to version control or keep in your [Obsidian](https://obsidian.md) vault.

-This project is work-in-progress and only really for myself.
-This README was mainly written by an LLM which is why it's so corny, and wrong.

-## Features

-- Seamless integration with markdown files
-- Real-time responses from a powerful language model
-- Easy-to-use interface
-- Customizable prompts and settings
+This project is a very early work-in-progress.
+Use only if you're willing to troubleshoot.

 ## Installation

 1. Clone the repository:

 ```bash
 git clone https://github.com/matweldon/llm_tool.git
 ```